 Material and Build:

-Made with lightweight water resistant ripstop nylon.
+Made with lightweight water resistant ripstop polyurethane.
 These cubes are another design that doesn’t open all the way on 3 sides.
 You should probably roll your clothes when using these.

 The Tripped cubes are lightweight and would suit backpackers or anyone that carries their bag.